abayomipopoola/abayomipopoola/content/blog/economics-of-product-development/index.md

 ---
 title: Economics of Product Development
-date: "2021-07-19T18:00:03.284Z"
+date: "2021-07-20T11:27:03.284Z"
-spoiler: Understanding product development as an example of a systematic processes that we can model and improve upon.
+spoiler: Understanding product development is an example of a systematic process that we can model and improve upon.
 ---

 ![Economics of Product Development](./lean.gif)